kencormack/pistar-lastqso/ABOUT_DEBUGGING.md

 will be "/dev/null".
 But if the user has redirected fd 3 to a file, then "${DEBUG_LOG}" will contain the name (with full path), to the file.

-In pistar-lastqso, this is done near the bottom of the script, with the following test...
 ```
 if [ "${DEBUG_LOG}" != "/dev/null" ]
 then